timblankers/crispy/README.md

-# lisp
+# crispy
-Creating a new lisp programming language in C
+A new cripsy programming language in C